 In the ring, it’s not just talent or strength that wins the fight, but a combination of those elements, as well as heart and attitude.
 The attitude Steven’s had throughout his fighting career is serving him well as a new businessman.
 He builds heart by accepting and knowing that, “A loss hurts heaps, but as long as I learn something from it, it’s not all bad.
 Knowing that I still have my team and Kim supporting me, things will work out”.
 Steven has some words of advice, especially for those interested in a sport-business crossover, is pertinent, “I’ve only just started in business, but I’ve learnt that if you have a passion, then never stop practising.
 Get a job to pay the bills, but never lose sight of your passion because you might get good enough to charge for that skill that you’ve spent all those years perfecting”.

 A full-time job for Kim, two businesses that service over 100 clients and two professional careers is a hectic life to maintain, unless you’re exceptionally focused.
-Plus, both businesses have a series of exciting announcements to be released in coming months.
-Given all this, Steve still says that, “Life is pretty full-on, but we wouldn’t change a thing.
+Plus, both businesses have a series of exciting announcements to be released in the coming months.
+Given all this, Steve still says, “Life is pretty full-on, but we wouldn’t change a thing.
 We want to keep growing both businesses.
 If we get the opportunity to explore other roads, we won’t turn our backs on them either.”

 It’s amazing to look back over the past 12 months and see how our community is bouncing back.
 The recovery may not be fast, but it’s happening thanks to passionate people.
 Dr Martin Luther King once said, “Darkness cannot drive out darkness, only light can do that.
 Hate cannot drive out hate, only love can do that”.
 Steven and Kim, and their business ventures created from an impressive relationship, are yet another example of the light and love that’s making our region richer.